Discover San Diego County Cities with Move Central

 Over the years, San Diego County has been broken into smaller pieces that have been re-established as new counties.
 At one point, it was the only county along the Mexican border, extending all the way over to the Colorado River.
 Though it used to cover a much larger geographical area, San Diego County still stands as one of the top ten largest counties in the state.

-Cliffs along Pacific Ocean Coast
+Cliffs Along Pacific Ocean Coast

 With a coverage area of about 4,526 square miles, the county has a lot more to offer than just sandy beaches along the coast.
 In fact, on the eastern side, you’ll find yourself in a portion of the Sonoran Desert.
 And between the two, you’ll find a vast array of rolling hills, shallow canyons, and even mountains with snowy tips during the winter time.